-Most states have laws specifically addressing child relocation.
-But surprisingly the number is only 37.
-Obviously, in those states without laws, the custodial parent is simply able to move and then it is a matter of determining how to change the non-residential parent's parenting time.
-Under the ABA Act there was no presumption against or in favor or relocation.
+Most states (37) have laws addressing child relocation.
+In those states without laws, the primary residential parent can simply move.
+Then the court determines how to change the non-residential parent's parenting time (or there might be a counter-suit for modification of custody).
+The ABA Act provided no presumption against or in favor or relocation.

-In its comment the ABA Model Act explained:
+In its comment, the ABA Model Act explained: